3. Employment & Entrepreneurship

 - Publically-initiated networks are focused on entrepreneurs in general not depending on age limit.
 All relevant information can be found on web pages provided either by the Ministry of Industry and Trade, state agencies to support entrepreneurship or by private providers

-- The Youth receive no special treatment and are considered part of the general public.
+- The Youth receive no special treatment and are considered as an important part of the general public within the field, but not exclusive.